If there's one thing I love about cold weather, it's soup! Read on to find the 22 soup recipes I'll be making all fall and winter long.

 17. Many-Veggie Vegetable Soup – What veggies do you have in your fridge?
 No matter your answer, you can make this easy, flexible, many-veggie soup.

-18. Carrot Soup with Carrot Top Pesto – This is one of my weekly go-to soup recipes.
-All you need is 7 ingredients to make this bright carrot ginger soup.
+18. Carrot Ginger Soup – This is one of my weekly go-to soup recipes – it only calls for 7 ingredients!
 If you can get your hands on a bunch of carrots with good greens, make sure to blend up the carrot top pesto to drizzle on top.

 20. Creamy Roasted Cauliflower Soup – Making this 10-ingredient soup is easy – just roast & blend to get cozy, creamy vegan goodness.